aaronjhf/Power-Law-Data/README.md

 # Spectral Densities of Power-Law and Natural Data

-This repository houses code and figures for a blog post (coming soon) on my website about spectral densities of power-law data and natural data.
+This repository houses code and figures for a blog post ([aaronjhf.github.io](https://aaronjhf.github.io/blog/power-law-spec/)) on my website about spectral densities of power-law data and natural data.
 Specifically:

 - I use the Silverstein equation to numerically solve for the spectral density of structured Wishart matrices with power-law eigenvalues.